SunStarSys/www/content/essays/git-and-non-repudiation.md

 With git, or distributed version control in general, there is a clear distinction between the "commit" history and the "upload" history- which I will hereto refer to as "push records".
-Commits in git are not authenticated, because they happen locally, with local metadata added to the history.
+Commits in git are not authenticated, because they happen locally, with local, unverified metadata added to the history.
 The upload step, aka `git push` is a separate step, and it is here that the push records come into play.

 With [The Apache Software Foundation](http://www.apache.org/)'s rollout of git, we baked into the system a way of recording those push records in a way that brings parallel levels of